Jiahuan-Pei/Jiahuan-Pei.github.io/_pages/about.md

 ======
 - **Aug.
 01, 2024**, I joined the [Social AI Group](https://socialai.nl/) at Vrije Universiteit Amsterdam as an asssistant professor.
 - **Jul.
 16, 2024**, 1 paper has been accepted by ACM Multimedia 2024.
+- **Jul.
+02, 2024**, 1 paper has been accepted by the ACM Transactions on Information Systems (TOIS).
 - **May.
 16, 2024**, 2 paper has been accepted by ACL 2024.
 - **Feb.
 20, 2024**, 1 paper has been accepted by COLING 2024.
 - **Feb.
 07, 2024**, I give an invited talk at Microsoft Research, Cambridge, United Kingdom.